OWASP/www-board-candidates/2025/aruneesh_salhotra.md

     Author, Blogger, Podcaster—Amplifying Security Voices
   </h2>
   <p style="font-size: 1.1em; line-height: 1.8; color: #34495e; text-align: justify;">
     I believe knowledge hoarded is knowledge wasted.
 As an <strong>author, blogger, and podcaster</strong>, I've created platforms that democratize expertise and make complex topics accessible.
-When speaking or conduting workshops, my goal is the same: translate technical depth into actionable wisdom that moves the industry forward.
+When speaking or conducting workshops, my goal is the same: translate technical depth into actionable wisdom that moves the industry forward.
   </p>
 </div>